thegafo/tripleg/README.md

 tripleg --provider openai -m gpt-3.5-turbo
 ```

+### Options

+- `-p, --provider <provider>`: Specify the provider for the model.
+- `-m, --model <model>`: Specify the model to use.
+- `-sp, --system-prompt <prompt>`: Set a system guidance prompt.
+- `-d, --delay <ms>`: Set the delay between typing chunks.
+- `-l, --list`: List all available model options.
+- `-v, --verbose`: Display debug logs.
+- `-V, --version`: Output the version information.

 ## Key commands

+Interact with Triple G using these key sequences:

 - `ggg`: Trigger an AI completion at your cursor location.
 - `GGG`: Clear the internal context stack.